kopalgupta/SIH19_transport_ML/README.md

 Uses batch processing and real-time processing to make a prediction about occupancy in the bus.
 Assigned weight = 0.7 to historical data and 0.3 to overall real-time data - 0.1 to each of the 3 variables

-## Determing Safe path
+## Determining Safe path

-Uses kmeans to cluster regions according to their safety index (crime reports for various offences).
-Currently creating 5 clusters.
+It is the initial step for determining the safe paths.
+Uses kmeans to cluster regions according to their safety index (crime reports for various offences in different regions).
+Currently creating 5 clusters (used elbow method for determining number of clusters).